LinuxTaoist/Sparrow/README.en.md

-# Sparrow: Linux C++ Embedded IoT Middleware
+# Sparrow: Linux C++ Embedded Middleware
 👉 [[中文]](README.md)

 ## 📌 Project Overview
-`Sparrow` is a Linux C++ embedded IoT middleware framework based on the **epoll event-driven model**.
+`Sparrow` is a Linux C++ embedded middleware framework based on the **epoll event-driven model**.
-Adopting a **microservice & plug-in architecture** with full multi-platform adaptation capability, it delivers a high-performance, stable and extensible development foundation for smart devices, vehicle-mounted systems and IoT gateways.
+Adopting a **microservice & plug-in architecture** with full multi-platform adaptation capability, it delivers a high-performance, stable and extensible development foundation for smart devices and vehicle-mounted systems.

 ## 🌟 Key Features
 - **Out-of-the-box**: Core framework with minimal third-party dependencies, one-click compilation and rapid deployment